Might & Magic Fates: Turn-Based Battles Meet TCGs

 - Sacrificial Altar: Highly likely to sacrifice extra cards for higher rarity cards

-- Battle Pass: Perhaps monthly quests and extra bonuses within obtained from purchasing battle passes
+- Battle Pass: Perhaps monthly quests and extra bonuses are obtained from purchasing battle passes

 Even in this limited build, the game’s structure already hinted at a strong live-service model similar to other modern TCGs.